-In accordance with F.I.F.A.
-Regulations, referees appointed to International Matches and those acting as linesmen are entitled to the refund of travelling expenses (railway travel and sleeping accommodation 1st class; by boat 1st class and by plane tourist class or 1st class, depending on the duration of the journey).
+In accordance with FIFA Regulations, referees appointed to International Matches and those acting as linesmen are entitled to the refund of travelling expenses (railway travel and sleeping accommodation 1st class; by boat 1st class and by plane "economy" or "business" class, depending on the duration of the journey).

-The Referee and Linesmen are entitled to a daily allowance of 125.-Swiss Francs in respect of the expenses incurred on their journey (food, insurance and other expenses).
+The Referee and Linesmen are entitled to a daily allowance of 150.-Swiss Francs in respect of the expenses incurred on their journey (food, insurance and other expenses).
 This amount and travel expenses must be paid to the Referee and Linesmen, for the necessary number of days away from home including the days of travel, on the day of the match by the Association organizing the match.